 Hyaluronan gel containing zinc combined with hydrofiber dressing containing silver tends to be effective against infections and promotes wound healing.
 The combined dressing is comfortable and can be applied easily to the hand.
 It also creates an appropriate environment for proper wound healing (Lau et al., 2016).
 In contrast to traditional treatments, applying, changing, and removing a combination of Aquacel Ag foam with Zn-hyaluronan dressing is painless.
 A crucial aspect of this new method is that the physical strain and stress of the child are reduced because of fewer control check-ups and dressing changes.
-On average, 2.5 dressings were used per case.
 Because of the reduced number of dressings and anaesthesia required, the approximate cost of the treatment per child was cut by half.
-Currently, only a few clinical studies are available in the literature about applying Aquacel Ag foam dressing in paediatric patients with partial-thickness burns, however, in these studies, the length of hospital stay was significantly shorter in the Aquacel Ag group (Brown et al., 2016; Paddock et al., 2007; Saba et al., 2009).
-Moreover, dressing frequency was 3 to 4 times lower in the Aquacel Ag group than in the standard dressing group (Lau et al., 2016).
+Currently, only a few clinical studies are available in the literature about applying Aquacel Ag foam dressing in paediatric patients with partial-thickness burns.
+In these studies, the length of hospital stay was significantly shorter in the Aquacel Ag group (Brown et al., 2016; Paddock et al., 2007; Saba et al., 2009).
+Moreover, dressing group (Lau et al., 2016).

 In addition to analysing the effectiveness of dressings in the novel animal model and clinical settings, we wanted to see if axillary treatments like prophylactic antibiotics are helpful in preventing infectious complications associated with partial-thickness burn injury in children (Csenkey et al., 2019).
 We used standard meta-analysis methods to answer that question and showed that systemic antibiotic prophylaxis has no beneficial effects on the risk for infectious complications in paediatric burn injuries.
-In particular, by analysing data from a total of 1,735 patients, we found that no patient subgroup (based on age, injured TBSA or country income) benefited (in regards to odds for infectious complications) from receiving prophylactic antibiotic treatment, as compared to burn patients without antibiotic treatment.
+In particular, by analysing data from a total of 1,735 patients, we found that no patient subgroup benefited from receiving prophylactic antibiotic treatment, as compared to burn patients without antibiotic treatment.

 Infectious complications are often feared as threats after burn injuries.
-Superficial burns (traditionally named first-degree burns), which affect only the epidermis, usually do not require specialised medical care.
-On the contrary, in deeper burns, which penetrate the dermis (i.e., partial-thickness, formerly second-degree) or damage the entire dermis and potentially even deeper tissues (i.e., full-thickness, formerly third- and higher-degree burns), the chance of infectious complications is proportionally increasing with the depth of the burn (Church et al., 2006).
-Deeper burns usually require complex conventional and surgical interventions; among them, partial-thickness burns are the most common type in children.
-As part of the primary treatment of deeper burns, systemic antibiotic prophylaxis is occasionally initiated, even though there is no clinical evidence for such indication of anti-microbial treatment.
+Superficial burns, which affect only the epidermis, usually do not require specialised medical care.
+On the contrary, in deeper burns, which penetrate into the dermis or damage the entire dermis and potentially even deeper tissues, the chance of infectious complications is proportionally increasing with the depth of the burn (Church et al., 2006).
+Deeper burns usually require complex conventional and surgical interventions.
+Among them, partial-thickness burns are the most common type in children.
+As part of the primary treatment of deeper burns, systemic antibiotic prophylaxis is occasionally initiated, even though there is no clinical evidence for such indication of antimicrobial treatment.
 In fact, The International Society for Burn Injuries recommends avoiding prophylactic systemic antibiotics in acute burns (ISBI Practice Guidelines Committee, 2016), which guideline is based in part on meta-analyses of data obtained in adult burn patients (Avni et al., 2010; Barajas-Nava et al., 2013).
 In paediatric burns, however, no meta-analysis has been performed, and to the best of our knowledge, only a systematic review was published (Lee et al., 2009), which lacked quantitative statistical analysis.
-Our work aimed at filling this gap by conducting a metaanalysis of six articles identified based on an extensive literature search.
+Our work aimed at filling this gap by conducting a meta-analysis of six articles identified based on an extensive literature search.
 We showed that systemic antibiotic prophylaxis did not decrease the chance of systemic and all infectious complications.
-As a matter of fact, when we included the rates of all infectious complications from all six eligible studies in our analysis, we found that the overall chance of developing an infection tended to be 35% higher in antibiotic-treated patients (n = 917) than in patients without antibiotic prophylaxis (n = 818), as indicated by the overall OR of 1.35 (95% CI, 0.44, 4.18) (Figures 11-13).
-Although, the difference did not reach the level of statistical significance.
+As a matter of fact, when we included the rates of all infectious complications from all six eligible studies in our analysis, we found that the overall chance of developing an infection tended to be 35% higher in antibiotic-treated patients (n = 917) than in patients without antibiotic prophylaxis (n = 818), as indicated by the overall OR of 1.35 (95%) CI, 0.44, 4.18).
+However, the difference did not reach the level of statistical significance.